Find out how COVID-19 may affect your studies.

 Your University supervisor will work with your supervisors in your clinical or work-based environment to decide whether your placement can still go ahead.
 If you can’t complete your placement as anticipated, alternative arrangements will be made wherever possible.

 The Faculty of Medicine, Dentistry and Health Sciences is working closely with its partners to deliver student clinical placements in line with current health advice.
 Students who are closest to graduation are being prioritised for placement where possible.
 For the latest information, contact your discipline placement coordinator.

-Where possible, Education placements are planned to go ahead in Semester 2, subject to Government restrictions.
+Where possible, Education placements are planned to go ahead, subject to Government restrictions.
 Check your subject entry in the LMS for more information.

 Online subject participation requirements

 There may be different participation requirements for online and in-person activities in Semester 2.
 Check the LMS subject page for information, and ask your subject coordinator if you are unclear about the participation requirement for your subjects in Semester 2.